 AP Interview: Stenmark says Shiffrin ‘better than I was’

-To Ingemar Stenmark, all this fuss over Mikaela Shiffrin as she approaches his record of 86 World Cup skiing victories is beside the point.
+To Ingemar Stenmark, all this fuss over Mikaela Shiffrin as she approached his record of 86 World Cup skiing victories was beside the point.

 Because the 66-year-old Swede believes the American is already on another level.

 “She’s much better than I was.
 You cannot compare,” Stenmark said in an interview with The Associated Press.
 “She has everything.
 She has good physical strength, she has a good technique, strong head.
 I think it’s the combination of everything makes her so good.
 And I’m also impressed that she can ski good both in slalom and in super-G and downhill also.

 “I could never have been so good in all disciplines.”